 “In the political democracy only the votes cast for the majority candidate or the majority plan are effective in shaping the course of affairs.
 The votes polled by the minority do not directly influence policies.
 But in the market no vote is cast in vain.
 Every penny spent has the power to work upon the production processes. . .
 The decision of the consumer is carried into effect with the full momentum he gives it through his readiness to spend a definite amount of money.”

 Most people upon initially encountering the foregoing concept of voluntary exchange as the source of freedom and democracy will think immediately that it could not work as the sole mode of human governance.
-But what we have now with majority rule political democracy is not working, witness the numerous wars throughout the history of political democracies and the financial difficulties or impending bankruptcy of every modern political democracy which has evolved into a full-fledged welfare state.
+If you continue through this book, however, you will see how the mechanisms of credit, insurance, and true justice in fact make self-governance possible.
+What we have now is not working, witness the numerous wars throughout the history of political democracies and the financial difficulties or impending bankruptcy of every modern political democracy which has evolved into a full-fledged welfare state.